Challenging a Will on the basis of lack of testamentary capacity

 The case provides much needed clarity as to the test to be applied when a challenge is made to the validity of a Will based on allegations of lack of testamentary capacity.

-This approach has been reaffirmed in the 2021 case of Cliteroe v Bond.
+This approach was reaffirmed in the case of Cliteroe v Bond.